 Skeletal dysplasia is a term used to describe a group of several hundred conditions that affect the formation and growth of a baby’s bones and cartilage.
-Some of the conditions result in the child’s arms, legs, and head being disproportionate in size when compared with the torso.
+Some of the conditions result in the child’s arms and legs being disproportionately small in size when compared with the torso and head.
 These abnormalities may result in the child having a very short stature, or “dwarfism.”
-In some types of skeletal dysplasia the bones may become demineralized, or brittle, causing them to break easily, even before birth, and often the abnormal bone formation can lead to abnormal bone shapes.
+In some types of skeletal dysplasia the bones may become demineralized, or brittle, causing them to break easily, even before birth.
+This malformation of the bones can also lead to abnormal bone shapes.

-Here are some of the more common types of skeletal dyplasia:
+Here are some of the more common types of skeletal dysplasia:

 - Osteogenesis imperfecta, sometimes called “brittle bone disease,” is a term that encompasses a group of conditions characterized by bones that break easily, sometimes from no obvious cause.
 The conditions range from mild to severe, and may or may not result in a curved spine and small stature.
 Milder forms of osteogenesis imperfecta do not affect the child’s lifespan.

 - Achondrogenesis is a group of skeletal dysplasia conditions that severely affect bone formation.
 In addition to having short arms and legs, babies with achondrogenesis have a small, narrow chest and underdeveloped lungs.
-As a result, these babies usually die before birth or soon afterwards.
+As a result, these babies usually do not survive long after birth.